Alfred Delp: Posthumous honours

-In September 1949, the superior Fr Otto Faller at Kolleg St. Blasien unveiled memorial plaques for Delp and Alois Grimm, both former educators and teachers slain by the Nazis.
+In September 1949, the superior Otto Faller at Kolleg St. Blasien unveiled memorial plaques for Delp and Alois Grimm, both former educators and teachers slain by the Nationalsocialists.
 Thirty years later, Kolleg St. Blasien named its new theatre hall after Delp.
 The Alfred Delp Memorial Chapel in Lampertheim was consecrated on 2 February 1965, on the 20th anniversary of his death.
 Many schools in Germany are named after Alfred Delp, among them one in Bremerhaven.
 In Mannheim and in Göttingen, Catholic student residences are named for him.
 The guesthouse on the campus of Canisius College in Berlin also bears his name.
 In Dieburg, the uppermost level at the Gymnasium, the Alfred Delp School, the Catholic community centre, the Father Delp House, and a street are named after him.
 The Bundeswehr named its barracks in Donauwörth the Alfred-Delp-Kaserne.
 In 1955, the Wasserburgerstrasse, a street in Munich-Bogenhausen where Eva Braun resided beginning in 1935, has been renamed Delpstrasse.

 Delp's name was included among the almost other 900 Catholics in a list of people having suffered a violent death for adherence to the Christian faith, published in 1999 as Zeugen für Christus.
 Das deutsche Martyrologium des 20.
 Jahrhunderts (Witnesses for Christ.
 The German Martyrology of the 20th century), prepared by Mgr Helmut Moll under the auspices of the German Bishops' Conference.

 Beatification process

-Delp's final parish in Munich sent documentation supporting the start of his official beatification process to the Archbishop of Berlin, Cardinal Georg Sterzinsky, in January 1990.
+Delp's final parish in Munich sent documentation supporting a beatification process to the Archbishop of Berlin, Cardinal Georg Sterzinsky, in January 1990.
+The Archdiocese of Munich and Freising announced in January 2026 that the beatification process would be opened on 2 February.